numirias/semshi/README.md

 Semshi provides semantic highlighting for Python in Neovim.

 Most syntax highlighters are regex-based and unaware of semantics.
 Semshi performs static analysis of Python code as you type.
-It asynchronously builds a syntax tree and symbol table to understand the scopes of locals, globals, arguments etc. and highlight them differently.
+It asynchronously builds a syntax tree and symbol tables to understand the scopes of locals, globals, arguments etc. and highlight them differently.
 This makes code easier to read and lets you quickly detect missing imports, unused arguments or misspelled names.

 | With Semshi | Without Semshi |
 | --- | --- |